-Android/iOS: For applications installed from the Google Play/Apple App Store, your device will automatically notify you of updates (unless disabled in the Play Store settings).
+Android/iOS: For applications installed from the Google Play/Apple App Store, your device will automatically notify you of updates (unless disabled in the settings of the respective store).

 Associate file types

 Windows only: This button opens a dialog box where you can associate certain file types with Presentations.
 This will make Presentations the default application for the corresponding file types.